Preventing catenary rupture

 Wire Wear Monitoring System WWS

-The contact Wire Wear Monitoring System WWS, developed by Fraunhofer IPM, measures the degree of wear of up to ten contact wires – simultaneously and without touching them.
+The contact Wire Wear Monitoring System WWS, developed by Fraunhofer IPM, measures the degree of wear of up to eight contact wires – simultaneously and without touching them.
 The residual thickness of contact wires with a round profile is calculated from the width of their sliding surface.
 The camera-based Wire Wear Monitoring System WWS picks up the sliding mirror and at a speed of 100 km/h derives an indication of the degree of wear of the wires typically every 13 mm.
 We develop customer-specific solutions for contact wires with atypical cross-sections.

 Due to its high measurement frequency and fast data processing, the Wire Wear Monitoring System WWS is suitable for speeds of up to 250 km/h.
 Thanks to an independent lighting unit, the system does not require daylight and is therefore also able to operate reliably at night, in tunnels or under bridges.